 Salmon

 Oily fish like salmon, mackerel, carp, and herring are full of omega 3 fatty acids which can greatly improve the condition of the digestive tract.
 This is because the omega 3 fatty acids found in the oils and fats in fish are anti-inflammatory.
 In a recent study, heavy fish oils were that were ingested by crohn’s disease patients were found to have a positive effect on inflammation in the lower gastrointestinal tract.
-This was also true in a study where the subjects experienced inflammation which was originally caused by a abundant amount of omega 6 fatty acids.
+This was also true in a study where the subjects experienced inflammation which was originally caused by an abundant amount of omega 6 fatty acids.

 Almond Milk